 During the Roman period, the tower used as a place of exile and isolation from time to time, just in the Ottomans.
 The Romans living in the city told many stories about the tower and derived legends.
 They even gave the tower names according to these stories from time to time.
 I will mention these below.

 Maiden’s Tower in the Ottoman Empire

 The Ottomans owned the Maiden Tower as an “empire.”
 So as he approaches the climax of his power!
-Therefore, neither Fatih Sultan Mehmet Han nor the other sultans, who conquered the city, used this place for defense purposes.
+Therefore, neither Fatih Sultan Mehmet Han nor the other sultans, who conquered the city, used this place for defence purposes.
 There wasn’t any need while there were Rumeli and Anadolu Hisar’s already.

 The historians of the Fatih era write that a new tower was built here under the command of the sultan.
 I could not find out exactly what it used.
 Probably he should have done the duty as customs tower again.
 This tower damaged in the 1509 earthquake, which I sometimes remind of in my other writings and which Istanbul residents call “Little Apocalypse.”
 It repaired by Hayrettin, the famous architect of the period, which also fixed many works.
 About 200 years from now, it started toused as a sea flashlight.
 It burned and burned due to the oil lamp used in this time.
 The new tower, which built in its place, was built in masonry.

 The Maiden’s Tower also used for ball shooting at various religious and diplomatic ceremonies.
 Some Sultans used this place as a cruise or recreation area.
 According to a story, Sultan Abdulhamit I was almost here in the morning with the sounds of wind and waves.
 On the other hand, Mahmut 1 executed a Darussade lord who claimed to have received a bribe in the Maiden’s Tower.